-We love hitting the road for car trips.
-And we love taking our dogs with us.
-It just isn’t a family trip if they don’t come along.
-But how many of you properly secure your dogs in car seats or harnesses for those trips?
-(Hands up, now – be honest) If you don’t, not only is your dog at risk of injury, so are you.
+Who doesn’t love a road trip?
+And it isn’t a family trip if our favorite canine doesn’t come along.
+But how many people properly secure their dogs in car seats or harnesses for those trips?
+(Hands up, now – be honest) If you don’t, not only is your dog at risk of injury, so are YOU.
 Luckily, pet lovers inhabit every field, including engineering.
 That means devoted dog lovers are working to develop, test, and provide quality dog car seats and restraints to keep your furry family members safe.
-These particular dog car seats rank at the top of the list – the best in safety and quality.

 Dogs and Cars

 People have always loved taking their favorite pooches on adventures.
 And when vehicles started hitting the road, so did our furry friends.
 But dog car seats weren’t around until 1932.
 And they weren’t the more impressive safety features in the world.

 The Bird-Dog’s Palace gets credit as the first dog car seat.
 It looked like a crate, and people used it for pets of every shape and size.
 Not the most comfortable thing in the world, but it at least provided SOME restraint.